 To resolve Final Fantasy crashing, you can disable NVIDIA Turf Effects.

 2) Go to Graphics > NVIDIA TurfEffects.
 Then set it to Off.

 3) Save your changes and relaunch FFXV.

 If you can’t open Settings in Final Fantasy XV, you can modify the game settings file in your computer, and change NvidiaTurf=0.
 This will disable NVIDIA Turf Effects for your game.

 Hopefully your game will be running up again properly.

 If, unfortunately, the methods above didn’t help resolve your game crashing issue, try uninstalling it from your computer, then reinstall it.

-Usually this will reset the game settings and clear game cache, and it may remove what causes your game crashing.
+Usually, this will reset the game settings and clear the game cache, and it may remove what causes your game crashing.
 Then it resolves your problem as well.